programminghistorian/ph-submissions/en/drafts/originals/analyzing-multilingual-text-nltk-spacy-stanza.md

 - Lemmatization
   - Lemmatization reduces a word to its dictionary form, which is known as a "lemma."
 The lemmatized form of the word "coding," for example, would be "code," with the "-ing" suffix removed.
-  -
-- Tokenization
-  - Tokenization is the segmenting of a text into component parts, or tokens.
-These tokens can vary in size, but you will most commonly see texts tokenized into either words or sentences.
-The sentence used as an example for POS tagging above, for example, could be tokenized into a list of words like so: ['And', 'now', 'for', 'something', 'completely', 'different', 'JJ'].
-For this lesson, we will focus on tokenizing text into such a list of words.
-In other contexts, such as when tokenizing a text for use with a large language model (LLM), different tokenization methods should be applied, such as assigning each unique character token (e.g., letters, punctuation) a unique integer value.

 ### Challenges Facing Non-English and Multilingual Text Analysis

-These concepts are presented in this lesson as practical examples of how NLTK, spaCy, and Stanza handle these fundamental processing tasks differently.
+POS tagging, lemmatization, and tokenization are presented in this lesson as practical examples of how NLTK, spaCy, and Stanza handle these fundamental processing tasks differently.
 The way that text analysis packages implement certain tasks can vary depending on a number of criteria (the choice of algorithm, the choice of models and training data they rely on, etc.).
 The way packages implement certain tasks can therefore depend on the quality and availability of all these components to perform well for any specific language and may reproduce assumptions that align with features of the English language and that do not always transfer well to features of other languages.
 For example, some default tokenizing procedures assume that words are series of characters separated by a space.
-This might work well for English and other alphabet-based languages such as French, but character-based languages, such as Chinese, handle word boundaries very differently.
+This might work well for English and other alphabet-based languages such as French, but character-based languages, such as Mandarin, handle word boundaries very differently.
 Tokenizing a text in Chinese may therefore involve artificially inserting spaces between characters, a process known as segmentation (see Melanie Walsh’s [“Text Pre-Processing for Chinese”](https://melaniewalsh.github.io/Intro-Cultural-Analytics/05-Text-Analysis/Multilingual/Chinese/01-Preprocessing-Chinese.html) for an introduction).
 For languages written in Latin or Cyrillic alphabets, [combining diacritical marks](https://en.wikipedia.org/wiki/Combining_Diacritical_Marks) can pose unique issues that will have to be dealt with when working with the text, as the diacritical marks are represented as a separate Unicode character from the letter(s) they are applied to (e.g., tokenizing a word into its component letters would have to take this into account).

 As it stands, many of the resources available for learning computational methods of text analysis privilege English-language texts and corpora.
-These resources often omit information necessary to begin working with non-English source material, and it might not always be clear how to use or adapt these tools when working with a variety of different languages.
+These resources often omit information necessary to begin working with non-English source material, and it might not always be clear how to use or adapt existing tools when working with a variety of different languages.
 While support from already existing tools for non-English languages is often lacking, it is improving in quality with the introduction of a greater quantity of high quality models for processing a variety of languages.
 For the languages focused on in this tutorial, for example – Russian and French – support for performing tasks such as part-of-speech tagging has been expanded with the introduction and refinement of models from spaCy and Stanza.
 Still, many tutorials and tools you encounter will default to or emphasize English-language compatibility in their approaches.
 It is also worth noting that the forms of English represented in these tools and tutorials tends to be limited to Standard English, and that other forms of the language are likewise underrepresented.

-While this focus on English text can pose a challenge for working with non-English texts written in a single language, multilingual texts – or texts written in more than one language – can present their own challenges, such as detecting which language is present at a given point in the text or working with different text encodings.
+While this focus on English text can pose a challenge for working with non-English texts written in a single language, multilingual texts can present their own challenges, such as detecting which language is present at a given point in the text or working with different text encodings.
 If methods often privilege English language assumptions, they are also often conceived to work with monolingual texts and do not perform well with texts that contain many different languages.
 For example, as discussed later in this lesson, the commonly recommended sentence tokenizer for NLTK (PunktSentenceTokenizer) is trained to work with only one language at a time and therefore won’t be the best option when working with multilingual text.
 This lesson will show how models can be applied to target specific languages within a text to maximize accuracy and avoid improperly or inaccurately parsing text.

 In this lesson, we compare NLTK, spaCy, and Stanza since they all contain models that can navigate and parse the properties of many languages.
 However, you may still have to adjust your approach and workflow to suit the individual needs of the language(s) and texts you are analyzing.
 There are a number of things to consider when working with computational analysis of non-English text, many of them specific to the language(s) of your texts.
 Factors such as a text’s script, syntax, and the presence of suitable algorithms for performing a task as well as relevant and sufficient examples in training data can all affect the results of computational methods applied to a text.
 In your own work, it’s always best to think through how an approach might suit your personal research or project-based needs, and to investigate the assumptions underlying particular methods (such as looking into the documentation of a particular package) before applying any given algorithm to your texts.
 Being flexible and open to changing your workflow as you go is also helpful.

 ## Relevant Python Libraries:
 The Python libraries used in this lesson (NLTK, spaCy, and Stanza) were chosen due to their support for multilingual text analysis, their robust user communities, and their open source status.
-While all of the tools are widely used and reliable, they each have different strengths and features: they cover different languages, they use different syntax and data structures, and each focuses on slightly different use cases.
+While all of the libraries are widely used and reliable, they each have different strengths and features: they cover different languages, they use different syntax and data structures, and each focuses on slightly different use cases.
 By going over their main features and comparing how we interact with each of these libraries, you will be able to develop a basic familiarity with each package that can guide which one(s) you choose for your own projects.

 ### The Natural Language Toolkit (NLTK):